kubernetes/website/docs/user-guide/federation/federated-services.md

 ### Some notes about the above example

 1. Notice that there is a normal ('A') record for each service shard that has at least one healthy backend endpoint.
-For example in us-central1-a, 104.197.247.191 is the external IP address of the service shard in that zone, and in asia-east1-a the address is 130.211.56.221.
+For example, in us-central1-a, 104.197.247.191 is the external IP address of the service shard in that zone, and in Asia-east1-a the address is 130.211.56.221.
 2. Similarly, there are regional 'A' records which include all healthy shards in that region.
 For example, 'us-central1'.
 These regional records are useful for clients which do not have a particular zone preference, and as a building block for the automated locality and failover mechanism described below.
 2. For zones where there are currently no healthy backend endpoints, a CNAME ('Canonical Name') record is used to alias (automatically redirect) those queries to the next closest healthy zone.
 In the example, the service shard in us-central1-f currently has no healthy backend endpoints (i.e. Pods), so a CNAME record has been created to automatically redirect queries to other shards in that region (us-central1 in this case).
 3. Similarly, if no healthy shards exist in the enclosing region, the search progresses further afield.
-In the europe-west1-d availability zone, there are no healthy backends, so queries are redirected to the broader europe-west1 region (which also has no healthy backends), and onward to the global set of healthy addresses (' nginx.mynamespace.myfederation.svc.example.com.')
+In the Europe-west1-d availability zone, there are no healthy backends, so queries are redirected to the broader Europe-west1 region (which also has no healthy backends), and onward to the global set of healthy addresses (' nginx.mynamespace.myfederation.svc.example.com.')

 The above set of DNS records is automatically kept in sync with the current state of health of all service shards globally by the